calmm-js/partial.lenses.validation/README.md

 #### <a id="V-modifyError"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-modifyError) [`V.modifyError((value, error, index) => error, rule) ~> rule`](#V-modifyError) <small><sup>v0.3.0</sup></small>

-`V.modifyError(toError, rule)`, or using the shorthand notation `[rule, toError]`, acts like `rule` except that in case the rule rejects the focus, the error is computed using the given function that is given the value in focus, the error from the rule and the index of the focus.
+`V.modifyError(fn, rule)`, or using the shorthand notation `[rule, fn]`, acts like `rule` except that in case the rule rejects the focus, the error is computed using the given function that is given the value in focus, the error from the rule and the index of the focus.
 In case the given function returns `undefined`, the error will be `null` instead.

-Note that the shorthand notation `[rule, toError]` can be used instead of a more verbose function call.
+Note that the shorthand notation `[rule, fn]` can be used instead of a more verbose function call.
 This shorthand is provided to make it more convenient to attach detailed error messages to rules.